-First, however, it is important to show that philosophers have adopted related tactics in trying to characterize the representation relation,4 as they are the ones directly concerned with the theoretical foundations of cognitive science.
+Before I do, however, it is important to show that philosophers, too, have adopted related tactics in trying to characterize the representation relation.
 Consider, for example, Fred Dretske's (1988) approach.
+He argues for a distinction between three types of representational systems: